-Gooseberry Trail is a 6 mile moderately trafficked out and back trail located near Moab, UT that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Gooseberry Trail is a 4.1 mile moderately trafficked out and back trail located near Moab, Utah that offers scenic views and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Directions from Island in the Sky Visitor Center: Drive 6.25 miles southward on the Main Island Road.
 At the junction of Upheaval Dome/Grand View Roads bear left toward Grand View Point.
 Continue traveling five miles, past the Buck Canyon Overlook, to the Grand View Point Picnic Area.